telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 The row template and detail features are not supported in combination with column locking.
 It is possible to lock a column at the topmost level only, if you use [multi-column headers](http://demos.telerik.com/kendo-ui/grid/multicolumnheaders).

-Frozen columns cannot be touch-scrolled, because they are wrapped in a container with an `overflow:hidden` style.
+It is not possible to scroll frozen columns by touch, because they are wrapped in a container with an `overflow:hidden` style.

-For more information on locking columns, refer to the [article on the appearance of the Grid]({% slug appearance_kendoui_grid_widget %}#locked-columns).
+For more information on locking columns in the Grid, refer to the article on the [appearance of the widget]({% slug appearance_kendoui_grid_widget %}#locked-columns).

 ### Column Templates